ormf/timer/README.md

 ## Install

-Git Clone the repository at https//:github.com/ormf/timer and open Timer.html in a browser.
-Before cloning you can check it out at this URL:
+Download or clone the repository and open Timer.html in a browser.
+Before downloading you can check it out at this URL:

 https://selma.hfmdk-frankfurt.de/finnendahl/timer/